wisent-ai/wisent-guard/README.md

 # Wisent-Guard

-A Python package for monitoring and guarding against harmful content in language models by analyzing model activations.
+A Python package for monitoring and guarding against harmful content and hallucinations in language models by analyzing model activations.

 ## Overview

-Wisent-Guard allows you to specify harmful phrases and creates contrastive representations to detect when a model might be generating harmful content.
+Wisent-Guard allows you to specify harmful phrases and creates contrastive representations to detect when a model might be generating harmful content or hallucinating.
 It works by:

 1. Creating activation vectors from harmful vs. non-harmful phrase pairs
+2. Converting examples into a multiple-choice format for consistent activation collection
-2. Monitoring model activations during inference
+3. Monitoring model activations during inference
-3. Blocking responses that show activation patterns similar to harmful content
+4. Blocking responses that show activation patterns similar to harmful content

 ## Installation